landofhere/handbook/Operations Documents/Sharing Files.md

-# Sharing Files at Josephine
+# Sharing Files at Land of Here

 ## Base Directories

-At the base of every member of the Josephine team’s directory, there should be 6 directories:
+At the base of every member of the Land of Here team’s directory, there should be 6 directories:

-1. **[Josephine Handbook](https://drive.google.com/open?id=0Bwj0rVaUQUXPNWI3SmlwMXRkTDQ&authuser=0)** -- a collection of documents about how we do things at Josephine, which anyone can comment on
+1. **[Land of Here Handbook](https://drive.google.com/open?id=0Bwj0rVaUQUXPNWI3SmlwMXRkTDQ&authuser=0)** -- a collection of documents about how we do things at Land of Here, which anyone can comment on

 2. **Active Projects** -- All project folders will be shared globally in this folder